 Qualification Service Provider - the organisation contracted by BSCCo to perform the duties set out in BSCP537.

 Release Strategy – a strategy, agreed by the BSC Panel, for the delivery of changes to the BSC Systems as a result of approved modifications and changes.

+Standing List of Experts – a list of persons with relevant experience and/or expertise who may be willing to be members of a Workgroup or Issue Group, established and maintained by the Panel in accordance with Section F1.5 of the BSC.

+Third Party Applicant – an interested third party or any body representative of interested third parties that has applied to be designated as a Third Party Proposer

+Third Party Proposer - means any interested third party or any body representative of interested third parties in each case designated by the Panel as being permitted to make a proposal to modify the Code pursuant to Section F2.1.1(c) and in accordance with this BSCP40.

 Transmission Company BCA – the individual, nominated to interface with BSCCo on all change issues.